Kids Total Care

 • Vitamin E 6 mg a-TE

-We formulated ConCordix Omega-3 & Multivits Kids Total Care with 12 key nutrients that support a healthy brain, a balanced immune system, eye health, and strong teeth & bones.
+We formulated Concordix Omega-3 & Multivits Kids Total Care with 12 key nutrients that support a healthy brain, a balanced immune system, eye health, and strong teeth & bones.
 We only use high-quality omega-3 DHA & EPA from sustainable sources that are certified by Friends of the Sea.
-Our sugar-free Smart Chews have a delicious flavor.
+Our sugar-free supplements have a delicious flavor.
 There is no fishy taste or unpleasant fish reflux due to our patented technology.
-Tasty and easy, ConCordix Smart Chews are a fun way for children to take their supplements.
+Tasty and easy, Concordix Supplements are a fun way for children to take their supplements.

 Supplement facts